wisp-forest/docs/docs/accessories/itemstack_components.md

 project: accessories
 ---

-Below is the current set of available Data Components for ItemStacks that are supported with documentation about there function and format to use such
+Below is the current set of available Data Components for ItemStacks that are supported with documentation about there function and format.

 ## Attribute Format

-Any ItemStack can have Attributes added onto such thought the `accessories:attributes` item component with such being comprised of a list of attribute entries similar to Minecraft's default implementation.
+Any ItemStack can have Attributes added onto such though the `accessories:attributes` item component with such being comprised of a list of attribute entries similar to Minecraft's default implementation.
 Below is an example of such:

 ```nbt
 {